 COMMENTS No. of responses Productive arable land should not be used.
 With Brexit looming this country will need all the productive land to feed ourselves.
 Do we not already import approx 50% of foodstuffs?
 1 None of the sites are suitable for housing development.
 The area around Marden has seen extensive housing development in the past few years.
 Further housing would be seriously damaging to the village especially in the following areas: (1) TRAFFIC is a real issue/problem; (2) PARKING is a real problem; SOCIAL INTEGRATION from the new/existing estates has been problematic; DISRUPTIVE BEHAVIOUR around the village is now common place.
 MARDEN is a VILLAGE and if further development takes place it will become a TOWN.
 It does not have the infrastructure to be a town.
-1 Left blank 2 Firmin Garden Community (309) - Greenfield, Grade 1 land; would lead to urbanisation of Marden towards Maidstone - once started impossible to stop; significant landscape and visual impact; would totally change the nature of Marden (changing from a village into a town); zero support from existing residents would lead to hostility.
-This proposal has already split families and caused tensions between MPC and residents.
-This proposal needs putting to bed; the purported "infrastructure improvements" only mitigate the development - they do not benefit existing residents of Marden (particularly since people in Marden have chosen to live in a village rather than an urban area to avoid such infrastructure!
-1 97 - Flood Zone 1, 2 & 3 / 123 - Flood Zone 1 / 269 -Flood Zone 1 / 281 Flood Zone 3 and industrial area / 314 - Flood Zone 1 2 318 - Not enough detail and inappropriate to extend Staplehurst and Marden.
-To close to Kent Wildlife Meadow / 90 - Inappropriate for bottom of Howland Road to receive 40 houses and losing part of wood, Flood Zone? / 226 & 309 - Both these sites are too large.
-1 faces North to Maidstone on A Road, 1 faces south to historic Marden on B Road / 226 - Accessibility for Marden to retail.
-Excessive number of houses / 309 - Developer has no power to offer new school/medical centre.
-Country paths would be lost.
-Loss of exercise.
-Excessive number of houses / 314 & 299 - Albion Road cannot take such traffic.
+1 Left blank 2 97 - Flood Zone 1, 2 & 3 / 123 - Flood Zone 1 / 269 -Flood Zone 1 / 281 Flood Zone 3 and industrial area / 314 - Flood Zone 1 2 90 - Inappropriate for bottom of Howland Road to receive 40 houses and losing part of wood, Flood Zone? / 314 & 299 - Albion Road cannot take such traffic.
 Excessive number of houses.
 1 226, 281 and 306 - According to Gov.uk flood website - Marden is High Risk Flood Zone.
 Government instructed MBC to build in Maidstone Town and Fridges - so why aren't they?
 Noise/pollution/safety/flooded roads increase of accidents/hospitals unable to cope.
-1
+1 281 & 269 - Flood plain - not suitable for housing but could be OK for commercial use.
+Not suitable for general housing but could support line work units 1